redmoses/photostore/README.md

 npm install
 ```

 * When installing bower packages the process would face conflicts twice.
-In both the conflicts choose the option 1.
+The first conflict would be about angular.
+Choose version 1.2.28.
+The second conflict would be about angular-bootstrap.
+Choose version 0.11.2

 * Finally run the app